iPROS Urban Planning

 Free membership registration

-The photocatalytic decomposition of organic contaminants and self-cleaning will break down the substances causing dirt in dental buildings, allowing them to wash away with rain and create a clean environment.
+The decomposition of organic contaminants using photocatalysts and self-cleaning will break down the substances causing dirt on the exterior walls of detached houses, allowing them to be washed away by rain and creating a clean environment.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)